Key Takeaways

 Here are 4 great beginner SEO tools:

-The All-In-One Solution: Monitor your organic rankings with our rank tracker, monitor your site health with our SEO website checker, view your links in the backlink tool, and create missions and follow through to improve your rankings.
+- Morningscore: The All-In-One Solution.
+Monitor your organic rankings with our rank tracker, monitor your site health with our SEO website checker, view your links in the backlink tool, and create missions to improve your rankings.

-Monitor your site’s indexation, get notifications with error messages from Google, and monitor your keyword performance.
-Go to Search Console.
+- Google Search Console: Monitor your site’s indexation, get notifications with error messages from Google, and monitor your keyword performance.
+See the official Search Console documentation.

 Sitemaps and the importance of having one

-A sitemap (also called a “map of the website”) is an XML file that contains a list of all the pages, content, and structures on your website.
+A sitemap is an XML file that contains a list of all the pages, content, and structures on your website.
 This file format is specifically designed for search engines and helps them understand the overall structure of your website and find all its important pages.

-A sitemap is important for SEO for several reasons.
-SEO for several reasons:
+A sitemap is important for SEO for several reasons:

 - New page discovery: When you add new pages or content to your website, it can take time for search engines to discover them.
-With a sitemap, you can instantly inform search engines about the new additions so they can index them faster and show them in search results.
+With a sitemap, you can instantly inform search engines about the new additions so they can index them faster.
+In practice, new pages submitted via sitemap can be indexed within hours instead of days or weeks.

 Optimizing robots.txt file

-The robots.txt file provides instructions to search engine bots on which parts of your website to crawl and index, and which to ignore and not index.
-It’s important to optimize this file correctly to ensure that search engine bots can access all relevant pages on your website and that you make sure they don’t crawl and index the pages you don’t want them to find on Google.
+The robots.txt file provides instructions to search engine bots on which parts of your website to crawl and index, and which to ignore.
+It’s important to optimize this file correctly to ensure that search engine bots can access all relevant pages and that they don’t crawl the pages you don’t want them to find on Google.

 But shouldn’t all your pages be indexed on Google, you might be thinking?
 The answer is no, not necessarily.

-There will be a number of pages that you can tell Google’s bots not to index by disallowing them because they have no purpose in the search results or the content on the page is of such poor quality or relevance that it has a direct negative impact on your page’s performance in Google’s eyes.
+There will be a number of pages that you can tell Google’s bots not to index by disallowing them.
+These pages might have no purpose in search results, or the content might be of such low quality that it has a negative impact on your site’s performance in Google’s eyes.

 An example of a page you should ask Google not to index is your terms and conditions page.
-This could also include your privacy policy page.
+This could also include your privacy policy page, thank you pages after form submissions, or pages with duplicate content like printer-friendly versions of your main content.

 Load speed

-You might know it yourself.
+You might know the feeling yourself.
 You click on a page that loads for what feels like hours.
 Your patience runs out and you leave the page before you’ve even visited it.

-There are many things that affect your site’s load speed and therefore it’s impossible to say exactly what you should do.
-It has to be assessed from website to website, but some of the elements that slow down your website are:
+There are many things that affect your site’s load speed, and therefore it’s impossible to say exactly what you should do without an individual assessment.
+However, some of the elements that slow down your website are:

-- Server performance: A slower server will take longer to process requests and deliver pages to visitors.
-A fast and reliable server is essential for a good load speed.
+- Server performance: A slower server will take longer to process requests and deliver pages.
+A fast and reliable server is essential for good load speed.
+Shared hosting plans are often the culprit for slow sites – consider upgrading if your site consistently loads slowly.

 - CSS and JavaScript files: Large and unoptimized CSS and JavaScript files can increase load time.
 Minimizing and aggregating these files can improve performance.
-This is quite technical and may require the help of a web developer/programmer.
+This is technical and may require the help of a web developer.

-- Browser caching: Taking advantage of browser caching allows visitors to store resources locally so they don’t have to retrieve them on every visit to the site.
+- Browser caching: Taking advantage of browser caching allows visitors to store resources locally so they don’t have to retrieve them on every visit.
+This means returning visitors will experience much faster load times.

-- Website hosting: Choosing a reliable and fast web host is crucial for load speed.
+- Website hosting: Choosing a reliable and fast web host is crucial.
+Not all hosting providers are created equal – cheap hosting often means slow hosting.

-- Responsive web design: A page that adapts to different screen sizes and devices can have a better load speed as it provides optimized resources for each device.
+- Responsive web design: A page that adapts to different screen sizes can have better load speed as it provides optimized resources for each device.

 - HTTP requests: Too many individual HTTP requests for resources, such as scripts and images, can increase load time.
-Reducing the number of requests can improve load speed.
+Reducing the number of requests can improve speed.
+Each font, image, script, and stylesheet requires a separate request, so consolidate where possible.

 - Server caching: Implementing server caching can improve load time by providing static pages instead of generating them from scratch for each request.

 - TTFB (Time To First Byte): TTFB is the time it takes for a browser to receive the first byte of data from the server.
-A low TTFB should be the goal for a fast load speed.
+A low TTFB is the goal for fast load speed.
+Anything under 200ms is excellent, while over 600ms indicates a problem.

 Mobile-friendliness and responsive design